-“Mad River Rising” premiered to a packed house of students and faculty in Dana Auditorium on March 1.
-The director, Houghton, introduced the film and explained how the project came together.
+“Mad River Rising” premiered to a packed house of students and faculty in Dana Auditorium on March 1, 2012.
+The director, Daniel Houghton, introduced the film and explained how the project came together.
 He showed the rough sketch from the first meeting, introduced the student-animators in the audience, and revealed that he taught them just two basic facts about animation.
-“The rest was just a swamp of personal discovery for them,” he said, as the lights dimmed and film came up on the big screen.
+“The rest was just a swamp of personal discovery for them,” he said, as the lights dimmed and the film came up on the big screen.

 The production schedule for a 13-minute animated film was ambitious; some might have even called it grueling.
 But there is no denying the emotional appeal of the finished product.

 Read the full article, by Robert Keren, at the Middlebury Magazine.